Edwardsburgh/Cardinal: Hyndman (Grant's Mills)

 In the mid-1800s, the village was at its height with the mills all remaining in operation as well as two schools and a church.
 More immigrants arrived from Britain to settle in the community, establishing homes and small farming operations.
 Of the settlers, those who were not employed by the mills were usually either farmers or railroad employees; no pioneer trades beyond the mills and woodworking shop were reportedly established in Hyndman.

 Prior to the division of school sections, Hyndman had its own log schoolhouse constructed in 1842; the log building was used after hours for religious services and as a community hall.
-When Hyndman was divided into sections, the area became section #17 with the school being referred to as S.S. #17 Campbell's Mills School; the school was located between Hyndman and the small neighbouring settlement of Campbell's Corners.
+When Hyndman was divided into sections, the area became section No. 17 with the school being referred to as S.S.
+No. 17 Campbell's Mills School; the school was located between Hyndman and the small neighbouring settlement of Campbell's Corners.
 In 1852, the log structure had greatly deteriorated and was replaced in a new location, west of its former location on Hyndman Road, by newer a frame building.
-In 1875, the area was divided into two sections, S.S. #17 and S.S. #23; the western section remained #17 serving Campbell's Corners, while S.S. #23 was created near the intersection of Hyndman Road and County Road 22.
-The S.S. #23 school was replaced by a newer building in 1914, and the old frame schoolhouse was dismantled to have its materials recycled.
+In 1875, the area was divided into two sections, S.S.
+No. 17 and S.S. #23; the western section remained No. 17 serving Campbell's Corners, while S.S.
+No. 23 was created near the intersection of Hyndman Road and County Road 22.
+The S.S.
+No. 23 school was replaced by a newer building in 1914, and the old frame schoolhouse was dismantled to have its materials recycled.
 Both schools closed permanently in 1964 due to the construction of larger, modern schools nearby and improved transportation.

 In 1863, the Grantville Congregation was formed by the community as a Wesleyan-Methodist congregation.
-Shortly after its inception, the congregation purchased land from the Grant family for 5 shillings in order to construct a church.
+Shortly after its inception, the congregation purchased land from the Grant family for 5 shillings to construct a church.
 The church serviced the area for a short time, as the small congregation was eventually amalgamated into a larger congregation from the nearby community of Heckston.